KylePoe/kylepoe.info/README.md

-# This is about a site
-This repository is for my personal website.
+Repository for my personal website.